gportay/cqfd6/README.md

 * Go into your project's directory
 * Create a .cqfdrc file
 * Put a Dockerfile and save it as .cqfd/docker/Dockerfile
-* Run ``cqfd init``
+* Run ``cqfd --init``

 Examples are available in the samples/ directory.

 cqfd will use the provided Dockerfile to create a normalized runtime build environment for your project.

-Warning: Running cqfd init creates and names a new Docker image each time the Dockerfile is modified, which may lead to a large number of unused images that cannot be automatically purged.
+Warning: Running cqfd --init creates and names a new Docker image each time the Dockerfile is modified, which may lead to a large number of unused images that cannot be automatically purged.
 Currently, cqfd does not have a systematic clean-up system in place.